digideskio/ladies/README.md

 #Introducing Ladies.js
 ##Make the web a whole lot creepier

-Include ladies.js in your web page's <head>.
+Include ladies.js inside your web page's head tag.

 When you want to get smooth, transform text on any part of the page by calling: